all-in-one-of/MorganStrong_Portfolio/README.md

 and several other content management systems and templates.
 You can also view my website at [fxetc.wordpress.com](http://fxetc.wordpress.com).

+**Gists**
+Please have a look at my [Gists](https://gist.github.com/rIZenAShes) for further (and often more recent) examples of my code.

-*NOTE: Many or all of these projects are collaborations with fellow coworkers/students and the code should not be regarded as exclusively mine.*
+*NOTE: The abc2bjson and assetmanager projects are collaborations with fellow coworkers/students and the code should not be regarded as exclusively mine.*